MR-001 and Data Privacy in French Clinical Trials

 • interventional research, including research with minimal risks and constraints;

-• clinical trials of drugs, with the exception of clinical trials in clusters; and
+• clinical trials of drugs, with the exception of clinical trials in clusters;

-• research requiring examination of genetic characteristics.
+• research requiring examination of genetic characteristics; and

-If an organization intends to undertake the specified research, it can opt for one of two routes: conform its processing activities to MR-001 methodology and self-declare compliance to CNIL via a MR-001 Declaration, or submit a research authorization request to CNIL.
+If an organization intends to undertake the specified research, it can opt for one of two routes: conform its processing activities to MR-001 methodology and self-declare compliance to CNIL via an MR-001 Declaration, or submit a research authorization request to CNIL.

 It’s recommended to follow the MR-001 methodology and the self-declaration process due to its efficiency, saving time compared to seeking CNIL authorization.
 However, one of the above approaches should be attended to before any processing of personal data in connection with a study in France takes place.
 Further, it is important to note that the MR-001 Declaration and CNIL authorization process is distinct from the submission to the relevant ethics committee and separate ethics committee approval must still be sought.